 Jun 20: Dîner en Bleu – event

-Details about this are still a secret.
-Even the time and location.
-But this is the date of a ticketed (19+) gathering of Blueridge residents to dine and meet their neighbours.
+Many details about this are still a secret, but this is the date of a ticketed (19+) gathering of Blueridge residents to dine and meet their neighbours.

-Keep an eye on the Blueridge Bulletin, the Blueridge Community News, and the BCA’s social media sites for more information.
+Also, keep an eye on the Blueridge Bulletin, the Blueridge Community News, and the BCA’s social media sites as the date gets closer.
+Tickets will sell out fast!

 Oct 8: All Candidates Meeting